klust/SupercomputersForStarters/docs/C06_Middleware/C06_S04_Distributed_memory.md

 and the number of processes in an MPI job slows down program startup and collective communication (the type of communications where are processes compute a single result, e.g., a sum of numbers across all processes) become too expensive.
-Such applications are called * hybrid MPI/OpenMP applications* (assumiong they use OpenMP).
+Such applications are called *hybrid MPI/OpenMP applications* (assuming they use OpenMP).
 Examples of programs that are sometimes used in hybrid mode are QuantumESPRESSO, Gromacs and VASP.

 Examples of vendor-specific MPI libraries: